 Already now in March I can say: This book about bacteria is one of the best of the year!

-…I bow in the germ-filled dust of writer and journalist Erik Martiniussen and his hunt for bacteria.
+…I bow in awe for writer and journalist Erik Martiniussen and his hunt for bacteria.
 This is a great book about some of our smallest enemies and friends.

 He has written a sober book where the facts speak for themselves.
 He does this without frightening adjectives but relies on the drama of the material to be strong enough to hold on the reader.
 And he approaches his interviewees with an open, curious mind, and with no fixed opinions.
 The result is natural science research journalism of highest class.